spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/30-create-gcp-gke-cluster.md

 # Prerequisites

-The following prerequisites must be met before deploying a cluster to GKE:
+Ensure the following requirements are met before you attempt to deploy a cluster to GCP:

 - Access to a GCP cloud account